mstachniuk/shade-minimize-jar-example/README.md

-= Shade Minimize Jar Example
+# Shade Minimize Jar Example

 This project present minimum example how Minimizing a Fat Jar works in Maven and Gradle.

+The following command:

 ```shell
 mvn clean install
 ```

-produce a Fat Jar that contains only part of Guava package:
+produces a Fat Jar that contains only part of Guava package:

 ```shell
 jar -tf target/shade-minimize-jar-example-0.0.1.jar | grep .class